 Ate at Gasthaus zu den 3 Hacken

-For lip-smacking food eat at Gasthaus zu den 3 Hacken.
-This charismatic spot has an outside dining area that adored.
-I had crumbed chicken and the potatoe salad.
-After finishing what seemed like a mountain of chicken I stuffed myself with apple strudel.
-My friend Elian and I spent a lot of time eating in Vienna and I don’t regret it at all.
-We were drawn in by the pretty outside seating, the service was fantastic so was the food.
+For lip-smacking food, eat at Gasthaus zu den 3 Hacken.
+This charismatic spot has an outside dining area that I adore.
+I had crumbed chicken and the potato salad.
+After finishing what seemed like a mountain of chicken, I stuffed myself with apple strudel.
+My friend Elian and I spent a lot of time eating in Vienna, and I don’t regret it at all.
+We were drawn in by the pretty outside seating, the service was fantastic, as was the food.
 And the portions were extremely generous.

 Address: Zu den 3 Hacken 1., Singerstraße 28